Kayla Moody Goes Scantily Clad In Revealing New Snap: ‘You Think My Tractor’s Sexy?’

 In the racy pic, Kayla looked like a total smokeshow as she sported a tight black Calvin Klein sports bra.
 The garment was pushed up on her chest to expose her underboob while also showcasing her toned arms, flat tummy, and rock hard abs.

-She also wore some light-colored jeans that she had pulled down around her thighs, and a pair of gray panties that rested high on her curvy hips.
+She also wore some light-colored jeans that she had pulled down around her thighs, and a pair of gray panties rested high on her curvy hips.

 Kayla posed in front of a red tractor in the shot.
 She placed one hand in her hair and the other on the piece of machinery for balance.
 She had her head tilted towards the ground and her eyes closed.
 In the caption, she asked her fans if they thought her tractor was sexy.